amieecode/amieecode/README.md

 ## ✨ Fun Facts

-- I love Tour and Adventure.
+- I love traveling and exploring new places.
 - As a kid, I wanted to be a Nurse.

 ## 📫 Contact